Advent

 Remember to anticipate

-Advent is a special celebration and contemplation of the coming of Jesus Christ that Christians participate in during the Christmas season.
-Advent literally means “arrival” or “coming.”
-During Advent season God’s people remember and rejoice in Jesus’ first coming to save His people from their sins, while at the same time long with anticipation and expectation for His return.
+Advent celebrates and contemplates the coming of Jesus Christ.
+During Advent season, God’s people remember and rejoice in Jesus’ first coming to save His people from their sins, and we long with anticipation and expectation for His return.

 reading and meditation plan